Official-MoonDao/documentation/projects/lunar-comms/Primer on Lunar Communications.md

 While the technology capable of overcoming these challenges has been used for decades to command and control spacecraft in cislunar space, one aspect remains relatively unchanged: *access* (or lack thereof).

 Today, NASA's Deep Space Network (DSN) and other state-owned equivalents are the primary resources used to transmit and receive data from cislunar spacecraft.
-DSN is limited in bandwidth and schedule, which are already heavily oversubscribed [[11]–[13]](https://www.zotero.org/google-docs/?CoBWGk), and must compete with all other deep space missions served by the DSN.
+DSN is limited in bandwidth and schedule, which are already heavily oversubscribed,[^11][^12][^13] and must compete with all other deep space missions served by the DSN.
 Not to mention using a government-operated resource has a multitude of ever-evolving geopolitical and regulatory implications in its own right.

-Even with a network to use, the technology needed to interface with it is still relatively expensive and/or nascent [[9], [14]–[16]](https://www.zotero.org/google-docs/?JlYwJT).
-Looking at the landscape of low Earth-orbit (LEO) satellite missions before and after the introduction of the CubeSat standard, it is clear that the barrier to entry for space missions is, well, the barrier itself!
-An accessible platform for conducting missions in space―such as open reference designs, commodity components, and standardized interfaces―can bootstrap an entire thriving industry that would be otherwise infeasible for all but the largest institutions [[17], [18]](https://www.zotero.org/google-docs/?cipVfu).
+Even with a network to use, the technology needed to interface with it is still relatively expensive and/or nascent.[^9][^14][^15][^16] Looking at the landscape of low Earth-orbit (LEO) satellite missions before and after the introduction of the CubeSat standard, it is clear that the barrier to entry for space missions is, well, the barrier itself!
+An accessible platform for conducting missions in space―such as open reference designs, commodity components, and standardized interfaces―can bootstrap an entire thriving industry that would be otherwise infeasible for all but the largest institutions.[^17][^18]

 The number of missions that plan to operate on and around the Moon is large and growing every day [[19]](https://www.zotero.org/google-docs/?a5trWS).
 It is clear that more communications infrastructure is needed in order to sustain a diverse, multi-national ecosystem of public and private/commercial lunar activities.